 Because to refuse to even consider how our yoga practice is a colonised, westernised and watered-down version of an ancient spiritual practice; to ignore the perspectives and opinions of desi people on this matter; to insist on privileging our own experience and opinion and perceived right to carry on doing whatever we want to, is racism in action.

-I understand that this love of yoga arises, at least in part, from the fact that we no longer have access to the European indigenous wisdom, healing and spiritual traditions of our own lands and ancestors – the Roman Empire and Christianity saw to that.
+I understand that this love of yoga arises, at least in part, from the fact that we no longer have access to the European indigenous wisdom, healing and spiritual traditions of our own lands and ancestors – the Roman Empire and the Roman Catholic Church saw to that.

 I totally understand the hunger for spiritual and healing practices.